WASA: 20m gallon deficit at Caroni plant

 She said the authority will be issuing new schedules in some areas to manage these issues of production and distribution.

-Ali said the number of leaks is currently at 400 and she anticipates that the backlog of leaks would be addressed in October, with the figure being reduced to 200.
+Ali said the number of leaks is currently 400 and she anticipates the backlog of leaks will be addressed in October, with the figure being reduced to 200.

 Comments